craftcms/cms/docs/testing/testing.md

 2. A test is executed and a method of the `SalaryChecker` class is called.
-An **assertion** (checking that when passing 2 twice, 4 is returned - because the 2's are multiplied) is then made regarding its return result it returns.
+An **assertion** (checking that when passing 2 twice, 4 is returned - because the 2's are multiplied) is then made regarding its return result.

 Fundamentally - that is a unit test.
 Now imagine a